 True: On Twitter, John Mueller confirms that anchor text provides context.

 True: a patent called "topic-sensitive PageRank" (linked in the patents section) took PageRank from a simple numbers game to a focus on relevance.
-Even though a patent registered by Google doesn't have to mean it's actually in use, it's highly likely that this was embodied in the evaluation of links as Google reps so often allude the importance of relevance.
+Even though a patent registered by Google doesn't have to mean it's actually in use, it's highly likely that this was embodied in the evaluation of links as Google reps so often allude to the importance of relevance.

 True: A series of patents about the concept of "phrase-based indexing" describes how relevance could be determined by whether anchor text appears on the linked-to page.
 Bill Slawski describes it best: